Zhongshan (state): Tombs

+Bronze stand in the form of a tiger from the Zhongshan tombs.

+Bronze stand of bovine with gold and silver inlay.

 The tombs of the two kings, Cheng and Cuo, were the first find of any Zhongshan architecture, and are considered the richest find of any Chinese state of the 4th century BC.
 They are the largest of any tombs of the Zhongshan to date.
 Both of their main chambers had been looted, however their storage chambers were still intact, and contained a large number of artifacts.
 Many of these ritual vessels found in these tombs were from surrounding warring states, with a few coming from the northern nomads, but the luxury goods were largely of the Zhongshan style.
 This split, between archeological evidence supporting the thesis that they were a Chinese people (Huaxia), and textual sources claiming them as a non-Chinese people, has caused two fields of thought; one side seeing the Zhongshan as a sinicized minority, an outside group that has been heavily influenced by Chinese culture, and the other seeing them as a Chinese people that were influenced by non-Chinese, nomadic peoples.